How to leverage outsourced recruiting services to optimize the way you do talent acquisition

 5. Advise on an HR technology strategy.

-In 2018, organizations increased their investment in HR technology solutions by 29%, according to a report by analyst Josh Bersin.
+Organizations have continued to increase their investment in HR technology year over year.
+In fact, 46% of HR leaders report HR tech is their top priority.
 What does your budget look like for HR technology in the year ahead?
 How about next year?
 With a sea of vendors vying for your attention, it can be overwhelming to determine where to start and how to move forward.

 Lean on your RPO partner to help.
 They can assess your current and future needs, helping you see where a technology solution can have the biggest impact on your processes.
 They can then research, evaluate and recommend new providers, and even put together the necessary documentation to secure approval.
 All the while, your stretched HR team can focus on their day-to-day activities.